 When one is asked to think of Iowa, thoughts may come to mind of peaceful farmland, friendly neighbors, and quiet towns.
-However, a seemingly normal white frame house in Villisca sheds a little light on a dark side of Iowa’s past.
+However, a seemingly normal white farm house in Villisca sheds a little light on a dark side of Iowa’s past.
 On June 10, 1912, eight people were murdered in their sleep in this house, and to this day the culprit remains a mystery.

 On Sunday evening of June 9, 1912, Josiah and Sarah Moore took their four children and two neighbor children of the Stillinger family aged five to twelve to the Children’s Day Service at the Presbyterian Church in Villisca.
 However, when the Moores and their overnight guests left the church that night, their fellow parishioners had no idea that they would never be seen alive again.